How to Laser Engrave a Photo on Wood? [Ultimate Guide]

 Ideally, your material is flat.
 If it’s warped, then you need to work out a way to make it flat.
 I tend to tape thin plywood (1-6mm) around the edges if I have a warped piece, convex side down, which is often with cheap materials.

-Different types of wood can have very different characteristics when it comes to engraving/cutting.
+Different types of wood can have very different characteristics when it comes to laser engraving.
 Even the same type can vary from section to section, sheet to sheet, etc. So, what worked on this bit may be a little off on the next bit.
-Just expect that and learn to compensate when needed.

 Before getting started on the image work, take some time to consider what you can do to the material itself to make it more compliant to what you want to do.

-1.Sanding - Remember that bit above about being flat?
+Remember that bit above about being flat?
 This can help.
 Some 400-600 grit sandpaper will help smooth out the surface of your material so you can get a more even burn.
-This is a really good idea if using slices, which have probably not been sanded at all.
+This is a really good idea if using wood slices, which have probably not been sanded at all.

 Now let the material sit overnight so that it’s completely dry.
 (Cheating at this step yields yucky/uneven results.)
 And that’s it!
 Give it a whirl and see how it looks compared to the same burn on untreated wood.